rpbaltazar/help_me_populate/README.md

 Populmaid is a gem that intends to help you handling population of the database.

 There are a couple of ways for handling the automatic population of the database, but handling database schema changes and keep the populations up to date, is sometimes difficult.

 [To be continued ...]

+Situations where you want to add constraints straight in the DB and not rely solely on rails

 ## Installation